badgroover/PoshFitServer/README.md

 Note:
 Change the ip/port number in development.json to suit your needs.
 Use "node server.js dev" to run using the development config.
-Importing the PoshfitDb database into mysql: run "mysql -u username -p -h localhost DATA-BASE-NAME < PoshfitDb_backup.sql"
+Importing the PoshfitDb database into mysql: run "mysql -u ec2-user  -h localhost PoshfitDb < PoshfitDb_backup.sql"